 Approved APDs are valid for two years from the date of approval, as long as the lease does not expire during that time.
 An APD may be extended for up to two years at the discretion of the BLM and the surface management agency, if a written request is filed before the two-year expiration date.
-The terms of an APD may require the operator to contact the BLM and SMA before beginning construction activities (see Chapter 3 of Surface Operating standards and Guidelines for Oil and Gas Exploration and Development.
+The terms of an APD may require the operator to contact the BLM and SMA before beginning construction activities (see Chapter 3 of Surface Operating Standards and Chapter 3 of Surface Operating Standards and Guidelines for Oil and Gas Exploration and Development.

 Prior to submitting an APD, a Class III inventory must be conducted according to the guidelines in section 3.1.
 The operator may choose to do more than this amount to ensure adequate coverage.